sjdv1982/rprod/manual.md

 NOTE
 In dummy configuration, workspace mode still requires rprod to do work, reading the rprodfile and synthesizing a new bash command /NOTE

+NOTE
+When executing a command, make sure that the first arg, if file, has a slash or else add ./ /NOTE

 ## Result read modes